 Check out this demonstration video:

 In short, the green wave also overwhelms habits that previously seemed almost detached from technology.
-I already told you long ago about Biolite CampStove 2, but PureFlame is an even more Spartan and ecological evolution of it.
+I already told you some time ago about Biolith CampStove 2, but PureFlame is an even more Spartan and ecological evolution of it.

 The sustainability of these solutions allows not only to provide for the most pressing needs, but to solve a whole series of problems that only have a way out in technology.